 A BEECN is a place to go in Portland after a major earthquake to ask for emergency assistance if phone service is down, or report severe damage or injury.
 Click on the links below to learn more about BEECNs, find a site near you and get prepared for an earthquake.

-If you have a group of six people or more please contact email@example.com and arrangements can be made to provide a 1 hour and 30 minute BEECN training at a time and place convenient for you.
+Although there are no BEECN trainings on the calendar at the moment if you have a group of six people or more please contact email@example.com and arrangements can be made to provide a 1 hour and 30 minute BEECN training at a time and place convenient for you.

 The BEECN "to-do" list